ropensci-training/2023-pkg-dev-rocket/content/taste-abilities/slides/index.en.md

 I'll present a collection of very useful things I've learnt over the past few years.

-Then we can discuss or you can pick one aspect to explore in your one package.
+Then you pick up one thing to improve in your package, and open a PR.

+Then another short slidedeck.

+Then you get to review someone else's PR!

 ------------------------------------------------------------------------